charmed-kubernetes/kubernetes-docs/pages/k8s/custom-loadbalancer.md

 The **Charmed Distribution of Kubernetes<sup>&reg;</sup>** supports setting a custom IP address for the control plane.
-There are two ways of achieving this, depending on which type of loadbalancing solution you wish to configure:
+There are two ways of achieving this, depending on which type of load balancing solution you wish to configure:

  -  If you have a virtual IP to place in front of machines, configure the settings on the `kubeapi-load-balancer` charm.